git-cola/git-cola.github.io/share/doc/git-cola/html/sources/git-cola.rst.txt

 DESCRIPTION
 ===========
-git cola is a sleek and powerful Git GUI.
+Git Cola is a sleek and powerful Git GUI.

 OPTIONS
 =======